Pradeep-1612/CRM-Dashboard/README.md

 # CRM Dashboard - Django Project
 #### Overview

 This Django project uses PostgreSQL as the database.
-It provides an API to list users and includes a custom management command to populate the database with random data.
+It provides an API to list users and includes a custom management command to populate the database with data.
 ## Prerequisites

 Ensure you have the following installed: